akvo/knowledgebase/docs/rsr/user_management.md

-To grant or restrict access to a project for a user that has had the PAR already enabled, find the user by searching in User Management and click 'Edit access':
+To grant or restrict access to a project for a user that has had the PAR already enabled, find the user by searching in User Management and click *'Edit access'*: